 OK, Let’s Do This!

-If you’ve read this far, you might be interested or simply have some more questions, so feel free send me a message with your request.
-Please provide as many of the above details as possible (size, background/effects/style, framing, shipping, timeline) accompanied by a good reference image (or images), and we can get started.
+Don’t forget to send the best quality reference image (or images) that you can find, and we can get started.
 If you’re not interested, perhaps you have someone in mind who might be, and I would be grateful for you to introduce us to one another.

 Thank you for taking the time to consider a Drawings Without Borders commission, and I hope to hear from you soon!